ziura/rindus/README.md

 Add a token in the Auth Token section.

-Go to the Swagger doc page http://127.0.0.1:8000/docs/ and authorize the requests in the upper right corner of the screen with the previous token and the prefix "Token " appended before it.
+Go to the Swagger doc page http://127.0.0.1:8000/docs/ and authorize the requests in the upper right corner of the screen with the generated token and the prefix "Token " appended before it.

 Now the requests can be manually tested in the Swagger web interface.

+Request authentication can be disabled for testing setting the global variable `common_permission_level` to `permissions.AllowAny` in `rindus_ct/rest_api/views.py`

-# 3. System synchronization
+# 4. System synchronization

-Since the system developed acts as master, it means that the data in the local database must be preserved, compared to the data in the remote placeholder, and the system must send the appropiate REST commands to the remote placeholder to change its data.
+The system developed acts as master.
+This means that the data in the local database must be preserved, compared to the data in the remote placeholder, and the system must then send the appropiate REST commands to the remote placeholder to change the diverging data.

 The remote placeholder schemas do not have any time information about when the last changes were done (it does not have any "last modified" field).
 For this reason, it is not possible to attempt an incremental synchronization based on the latest changes.